Raku/nqp/docs/ops.markdown

 * `isnanorinf(num $n)`

-Return truth value indicating if this number represents any of the special values, postive infinity, negative infinity, or NaN.
+Return truth value indicating if this number represents any of the special values, positive infinity, negative infinity, or NaN.

 ## isnull
 * `isnull(Mu $obj)`